-When coming to Dublin as a tourist, pretty much everybody has the same itinerary in mind: drink their most expensive beer ever in Template Bar, queue in the rain to see one page of the Book of Kells...
+When coming to Dublin as a tourist, pretty much everybody has the same itinerary in mind: drinking their most expensive beer ever in Template Bar, queuing in the rain to see one page of the Book of Kells...

 This former prison, now a museum, can only be visited following a local guide that will walk you through the most important historical events that took place in Ireland, from the Great Famine that killed one fourth of the population, to the rebels that were imprisoned and executed here in the wake of Ireland's struggle for independence.
 You can still visit the cells of the 1916 Easter Rising rebels and the courtyard where they were killed by firing squad.
 A visit that you shouldn't miss if you're spending at least a couple of days in Dublin.